TonioGela/TonioGela/README.md

 - 📫 How to reach me? 🦜 Twitter [@toniogela][twitter] or 👨‍💻 Linkedin [toniogela][linkedin]
 - 📖 I’m trying to learn everything but I'm trying harder with Advanced Functional Programming Topics and sometimes Rust
-- 🥅 2021 Goals: Contribute more to Open Source projects and take the [LFCS](https://training.linuxfoundation.org/certification/linux-foundation-certified-sysadmin-lfcs/) Exam
 - ⚡ Fun fact: I love to knit and crochet 🧶